viamrobotics/docs/docs/appendix/glossary/frame.md

 aka:
 ---

-A frame represents a coordinate system that describes position and orientation of an object in relation to the {{< glossary_tooltip term_id="frame-system" text="Frame System" >}}.
+A frame represents a coordinate system that describes the position and orientation of an object.
+See also {{< glossary_tooltip term_id="frame-system" text="Frame System" >}}.

 The location of a frame is described in relation to its parent frame using rigid transformations rather than in absolute terms.